MicrosoftDocs/architecture-center/docs/solution-ideas/articles/oracle-on-azure-start-here.md

 The articles in this section can help you identify and select the services and configurations that will best support your solutions for Oracle on Azure.

 - [SAP deployment on Azure using an Oracle database](../../example-scenario/apps/sap-production.yml).
-This reference architecture shows a set of proven practices for running SAP NetWeaver with Oracle Database in Azure, with high availability.
+Learn about a set of proven practices for running SAP NetWeaver with Oracle Database in Azure, with high availability.
-- [Data Migration Scenario](https://learn.microsoft.com/azure/virtual-machines/workloads/oracle/oracle-migration).
-Options to migrate data as part of database Migration
+- [Data migration scenario](/azure/virtual-machines/workloads/oracle/oracle-migration).
+Find options to migrate data as part of database migration.
-- [Pefromance Best Practices](https://learn.microsoft.com/azure/virtual-machines/workloads/oracle/oracle-performance-best-practice).
-Host Oracle Database on Azure VMs and storage ptions
+- [Perfomance best practices](/azure/virtual-machines/workloads/oracle/oracle-performance-best-practice).
+Host Oracle Database on Azure VMs and learn about storage options.
-- [Partner storage offereing](https://learn.microsoft.com/azure/virtual-machines/workloads/oracle/oracle-third-party-storage).
-Host Oracle Database on Azure VMs with storage solution offering from partner.
+- [Partner storage offering](/azure/virtual-machines/workloads/oracle/oracle-third-party-storage).
+Host Oracle Database on Azure VMs with storage solutions from a partner.

 ## Oracle on Azure architectures